 If needed, additional guidelines for small groups and meetings can be provided.

-Encourage online giving through Vanco, another e-donation service, or the conference office.
-Contact Assistant Treasurer Niki Buesing at firstname.lastname@example.org or 785-414-4202 if you want to set up online donations through the conference.
+Encourage online giving through Vanco, Church Center App, another electronic donation service, or the conference office.
+Contact assistant treasurer Niki Buesing at firstname.lastname@example.org or 785-414-4202 to set up your donation through the conference.